adamjaso/pyauto/core/README.md

 ## What is this?

-PyAuto is a minimalist CLI tool for running a sequence of tasks.

-## Features

-PyAuto provides

-1. a project structure for capturing configuration and defining tasks
+PyAuto provides a minimalist project structure for capturing configuration and orchestrating tasks.
-2. a plugin structure for implementing custom tasks and associated task configuration

 ### What is a Task?